Android for beginners: Tips and tricks for your new smartphone

 Choose the best Android Keyboard

-If you've got a phone from a manufacturer like LG, HTC, Samsung, Huawei or many others, you might find that you have a keyboard that's not great.
-On Android you can use any keyboard you want and there's loads on Google Play.
+If you've got a phone from a manufacturer like Oppo, Xiaomi, Poco, Samsung or many others, you might find that you have a keyboard that's not great.
+On Android you can use any keyboard you want and there are loads on Google Play.

-If you're looking for more customisation and better autocorrect and suggestions, the SwiftKey is a great keyboard that learns from you better and offers lots of tweaking.

 However, if you just want speed and simplicity then you'll find that Gboard - the Google Keyboard - is actually one of the best out there.
 It's the stock keyboard for Android, so it comes on many devices already.
 If you've not got it, then it's a must.